China Bans Letter N From Internet as Xi Jinping Extends Grip on Power - Slashdot

 The Chinese are laughing at us.
 We need to ban the letter 'O'!

-Long episode of Sesame Street in China (Score:3)
+Long episode of Sesame Street in China (Score:4, Funny)

 Cogratulatios Xi Jipig for removig the letter "" (Score:2)